 off on Harvey Milk Day, May 22, and runs through June 30.
 Events include virtual poetry readings, film screenings, and theater performances as well as an interactive sonic art exhibit at West Hollywood’s Plummer Park.
 There’s a full list of events here.
 [More info]

 Kids can go on an adventure without even venturing outdoors with this interactive theater piece presented via Zoom.
 Ticket-holding kids get a suitcase full of goodies in the mail that they’ll use a city from a villain called “the Stench.”
 The show, recommended for kids aged six through nine, is staged Tuesdays through Sundays through June 27.
 [More info and tickets]

 Composer and sound artist Ellen Reid has created a soundtrack for your next walk in Griffith Park.
 Download the SOUNDWALK app to experience a public work of audio art that’s determined by which way you decide to walk (using GPS).
 “We miss our communities, and we miss the very thing that makes our cities special: the people,” Reid says.
 “I hope SOUNDWALK will inspire us and make us feel connected to something larger than ourselves.”
 [More info]

-It feels like we’re living through one interminable Monday under this global house arrest, but it technically is the weekend.
-So why not take a break from the news and the glitchy Zoom meetings and watch something fun?
 Check out what we have in this week’s roundup of streaming recommendations because sometimes the best things to do are the most low-effort of all.

 Looking for even more things to watch, eat, and do during the COVID-19 outbreak?
 Check out our Inside Guide.